pyrox18/SchedulerBot/README.md

 8. Invite the bot to your server by generating an invite link at https://discordapi.com/permissions.html.
 At minimum, the bot requires permission to read, send and manage messages.

+## Docker Support

+This project has support for Docker and Docker Compose.
+Simply run `docker-compose up` from the solution root to start the container, while supplying a suitable `ASPNETCORE_ENVIRONMENT` environment variable.
+Note that the `Development` environment is not supported due to different configuration file path handling.

 ## Production Configuration

 Production application settings should be placed in a `appsettings.Production.json` file in the `SchedulerBot.Client` project directory.
 The contents are similar to the `appsettings.Development.json` file, with some exceptions.